 In practice, it is not uncommon for the main carer to find a new partner.
 Someone who lives elsewhere in the country or even abroad, several years after divorcing – or even during the divorce proceedings.
 It is also known that foreigners who reside in the Netherlands temporarily or permanently (e.g. expats), want to move back home after a divorce or want to be re-assigned elsewhere, either in the Netherlands or abroad.
 There are numerous reasons for moving or emigrating.
 Former spouses then face the question as to whether the main carer can simply decide to up sticks and move with their child to another town or city, or abroad, against the wishes of the parent left behind.

 The answer to this question is NO. If the parent who is not moving has parental authority of the children, he or she will have to give his or her consent.
 This consent does not only apply to moving with children abroad, but also to moving with children in the Netherlands.
 If this consent is not given, the other parent can ask a court to give substitute consent.
 If a parent flouts this requirement, and moves abroad or within the Netherlands, without consent of the court or the other parent, this will be considered child abduction – which is a criminal offence.
 A parent may not move abroad with the children even within the Netherlands without consent.

 Weighing of interests

-- the necessity for the relocation,
+- the necessity of the move (abroad) with the children,

 - the sharing of the care duties and the continuity of care,